DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/selection.md

 If you are using the `LocalPaging` plugin, you can integrate the Select All behavior with the `PagingState` plugin.

-The Select All check box selects/deselects all rows on a page or all pages depending on the `SelectionState` and `LocalPaging` plugin's order.
+The Select All check box selects/deselects all rows on a page or all pages depending on the `LocalSelection` and `LocalPaging` plugin's order.

-Place the `SelectionState` plugin after `LocalPaging` to implement the Select All behavior within a visible page:
+Place the `LocalSelection` plugin after `LocalPaging` to implement the Select All behavior within a visible page:

 .embedded-demo(selection/select-all-by-page)

-Place the `SelectionState` plugin before `LocalPaging` to select/deselect all rows on all pages:
+Place the `LocalSelection` plugin before `LocalPaging` to select/deselect all rows on all pages:

 .embedded-demo(selection/select-all-by-all-pages)